Putin ordered novichok poisonings in show of ‘Russian power’, inquiry finds

 Vladimir Putin ordered Skripal novichok poisonings in show of ‘Russian power’, Dawn Sturgess inquiry finds

-The foreign secretary warned Putin is ‘an active threat’ to Britain’s citizens in wake of report
+The foreign secretary has warned in the wake of the report that the Russian president represents ‘an active threat’ to British citizens

 Vladimir Putin ordered the “astonishingly reckless” attempted assassination of Sergei Skripal as a “public demonstration of Russian power”, a major inquiry into the Salisbury novichok poisonings has concluded.